 Site contractor: Shawn’s Lawns, Stamford, Conn.

 Engineer: Insite Engineering, Surveying and Landscape Architecture, Carmel, N.Y.

 Bonnie Briar Country Club

 In early 2003, about six months before I came on board, the club had hired an agronomist, Ed Etchells, to consult.
-He had informed the club of the deficiencies, as did the visiting USGA agronomist.
-The USGA gave the board and green chairman their literature on properly outfitting a maintenance facility.
+He had informed the club of the maintenance building deficiencies, as did the visiting USGA agronomist.
+The USGA gave the board and green chairman its literature on properly outfitting a maintenance facility.
 That was the start of the approval process.